pierrediedhiou/cybersecurity-journey/glossary.md

 during enumeration with Nmap -sC
 - **Blocklist** — A security approach that blocks known bad items while allowing everything else.
 Less secure than an allowlist
+- **Backdoor** — A hidden method of bypassing normal authentication to maintain persistent access to a compromised system after exploitation
 ## C
 - **cat** — Linux command meaning concatenate, used to display file contents
 - **Censys** — Search engine for Internet-connected hosts, websites, certificates,